 Processed data is information.
 Processed information is knowledge.
 Processed knowledge is wisdom.Ankala V. Subbarao

-Big Data helps to find the answer to trends and customer behaviors before a particular question has been even asked.
+It helps to find the answer to trends and customer behaviours before a particular question has even been asked.
 Now, bearing in mind that collecting, processing and analysing large amounts of data allows obtaining new knowledge, how to make the best use of it and improve a process of business decision making?

 Big Data in practice

-Big Data allows gaining comprehensive knowledge which is the key to understanding the client and increasing his satisfaction by offering him the best tailored services.
-It is also a perfect tool to minimize risk and reduce potential frauds as well as ensure compliance with the regulations of supervisory institutions.
+Big Data allows for gaining comprehensive knowledge which is the key to understanding the client and increasing his satisfaction by offering him the best-tailored services.
+It is also a perfect tool to minimize risk and reduce potential fraud as well as ensure compliance with the regulations of supervisory institutions.

-In public institutions, Big Data can be used to improve management, optimize costs, improve the quality of citizens’ services or counteract crime.
+In public institutions, it can be used to improve management, optimize costs, improve the quality of citizens’ services or counteract crime.

-Big Data in tourism is used to identify travel patterns, anticipate new trends and respond to customer demands by preparing customized adequate offers, promotions, discount coupons etc. A Big Data insight allows also negotiating rates with suppliers and uncovering hidden sales opportunities.
+Big Data in tourism is used to identify travel patterns, anticipate new trends and respond to customer demands by preparing customized adequate offers, promotions, discount coupons etc. Big Data insight also allows for negotiating rates with suppliers and uncovering hidden sales opportunities.
 All this leads to an improvement of the client’s experience and to maximisation of the company’s revenues.
-It is also a sector where, based on Big Data, a real-time marketing can be successfully used.
+It is also a sector where real-time marketing can be successfully used.

-In nowadays very competitive market it is crucial for the enterprises to analyse large sets of data in order to improve the quality of products, increase production efficiency and reduce losses.
+In a nowadays very competitive market it is crucial for enterprises to analyse large sets of data in order to improve the quality of products, increase production efficiency and reduce losses.

 Retail trade sector

-Proper data processing and management allows building long-lasting relationships with customers which is of great importance for development in the retail trade industry.
-Big Data helps traders develop optimal and the most effective ways to reach their customers and prospects, to manage transactions and to regain lost sales opportunities.
+Proper data processing and management allow for building long-lasting relationships with customers which is of great importance for development in the retail trade industry.
+Big Data helps traders develop optimally and the most effective ways to reach their customers and prospects, manage transactions and regain lost sales opportunities.

 The amount of data that is generated and stored on a global scale is not only barely imaginable, but it is also constantly growing.
 Still, only a small percentage of information is subject to analysis.
 As reported in IBM Marketing Cloud study, 90% of all information in the world has been generated in the last two years.
 These statistics show the pace at which the amount of data increases.
 In practice, this means that there is a massive potential for business-related information that has not been used yet.